Fond du Lac and North Area

 Community Workshop #3

-The third community workshop was held digitally on February 18th, 2021.
+The third community workshop was held virtually on February 18th, 2021.
 Over 90 community members participated in the meeting via Zoom.
 After an introduction by Alderman Russell Stamper II, a brief presentation was given to summarize the planning process to date and to highlight some of the major recommendations being developed for the plan.
 Following the presentation, participants split up into four "break out rooms" by neighborhood for an in depth conversation about the draft recommendations with their neighbors, City staff and our community partners.

 Community Workshop #4